Ezzah-Q/os-project1/devlog.md

 4. write to file in the format wanted
 5. close file

-- for this session I plan on creating psuedo code for logger program.
+- for this session I plan on creating pseudocode for logger program.
 I am not going to go into detail, just an overall layout.
 If I have time, I will move on to requirements and psuedocode for eeither ncryption program or driver program

 10-2-2025, 1:54 pm

-- for today's session I wrote a rough psuedo code for the logger program.
+- for today's session I wrote a rough pseudocode for the logger program.
 I probably need to add error handling.
 - I did not get the change to look at encryption or driver programs, will look into that in the next session
-- forgot to mention in first devlog entry, but I am writing program in java
+- forgot to mention in first dev log entry, but I am writing program in java

 10-8-2025, 12:10 pm
 - this is before session, there aren't any new developments
-- this session I plan to write the psuedo code for driver and encryption program
+- this session I plan to write the pseudocode for driver and encryption program
-- once i have psuedo code or a rough idea of the structure of the program I'll begin writing actual code.
+- once i have pseudocode or a rough idea of the structure of the program I'll begin writing actual code.

+10-8-2025, 3:10 pm
+- for today's session I finished up writing pseudocode based on project pdf
+- this made me more confident with the code structure, I know the program flow of execution and the requirements needed for each program
+- also now the actual coding part is easier
+- for next session I will start coding the logger program based on the pseudocode I wrote
+- it might be helpful if I write a little bit of the driver program (part where it sends logs to logger) to see if processes and pipes were properly created